Category: Financial Literacy

 Sallie Mae is best known as a private student loan lender, but as an education solution provider, we make it easier to understand, plan for, and finance higher education.
 We believe higher education should be affordable and accessible.

-We offer several free resources like planning calculators and scholarship searches that help students build their plan – and pay for college – with confidence.
+We offer several free resources like planning calculators and a scholarship search tool that help students build their plan – and pay for college – with confidence.
 If families need more to cover remaining costs, we offer credit-based private student loans.
 Lending responsibly also means assessing the ability to repay before a loan is approved.
 In fact, on average approximately 2% of our loans in repayment default annually.

 Is Sallie Mae part of the federal government?